Cumulative Trauma Injury

 Repetitive Motion:

-• Tasks that involve repetitive movements such as typing, assembly line work, or using tools that place continuous stress on specific body parts.
+Tasks involving repetitive movements, like typing, assembly line work, or using tools, can place continuous stress on specific body parts, leading to injuries.Examples: Carpal tunnel syndrome, tendinitis, and repetitive strain injuries.

 Prolonged Postures: